foundObjects/zram-swap/README.md

 ```

 Remember that the ZRAM device size references uncompressed data, real memory
-utilization should be 2-3x smaller than device size due to compression.
+utilization should be ~2-3x smaller than the zram device size due to compression.

+#### A quick note RE: compression algorithms:

+The default configuration using lz4 should work well for most people. lzo may
+provide slightly better RAM utilization at a cost of slightly more expensive
+decompression. zstd should provide better compression than lz\* and still be
+moderately fast on most machines.
+On very modern kernels and reasonably fast
+hardware the most balanced choice is probably lzo-rle.
+On low spec machines
+(ARM SBCs, ARM laptops, thin clients, etc) you'll probably want to stick with
+lz4.

 ### Debugging